DETAILED ACTION

 determining, for each of the two or more regions, a cognitive workload of the user while the user is viewing the respective region;

-determining, based at least on the correlating and the cognitive workload of the user, a metric representative of an amount of the cognitive state change induced by the system in the user, and determining, whether to assign the user to additional training based in part on the metric representative of the amount of the cognitive state change;
+determining, based at least on the correlating and the cognitive workload of the user, a metric representative of an amount of the cognitive state change for the respective two or more visual regions as induced by the system in the user, and determining, based on a relative amount of cognitive state change among the respective two or more visual regions, additional training representing feedback for one of the two or more visual regions for display to reduce the amount of the cognitive state change;

-adjusting the additional training based in part on a set of eye-tracking data, wherein the one or more eye tracker sensors comprises a calibration unit for calibrating the one or more eye tracker sensors to the user, and wherein calibration data captured by the calibration unit is associated with the user, capable of recalling the calibration data associated with the user when the user is performing the one or more tasks, wherein the calibrating the one or more eye tracker sensors including adjusting settings based on a baseline measurement associated with the user.
+generating the additional training for interaction by the user or subsequent users of the system, the additional training including the feedback, wherein the one or more eye tracker sensors comprises a calibration unit for calibrating the one or more eye tracker sensors to the user, and wherein calibration data captured by the calibration unit is associated with the user, capable of recalling the calibration data associated with the user when the user is performing the one or more tasks, wherein the calibrating the one or more eye tracker sensors including adjusting settings based on a baseline measurement associated with the user.

 To determine whether a claim satisfies the criteria for subject matter eligibility, the claim is evaluated according to a stepwise process as described in MPEP 2106(III) and 2106.03-2106.05.
 The instant claims are evaluated according to such analysis.